kataras/iris/_examples/routing/README.md

 | {param:path}           |
 +------------------------+
 path type
-anything, should be the last part, more than one path segment, i.e: /path1/path2/path3 , ctx.Params().Get("param") == "/path1/path2/path3"
+anything, should be the last part, can be more than one path segment, i.e: "/test/*param" and request: "/test/path1/path2/path3" , ctx.Params().Get("param") == "path1/path2/path3"
 ```

 If type is missing then parameter's type is defaulted to string, so